Back to all

 January 26, 2020

 Some Brighton drivers figure that anything they can attach to their trailer hitch can be towed by their vehicle.
 Nope.
-If you're going to do any towing around Brighton, you should be aware of safety issues, Michigan towing laws and potential liability.
+If you're going to do any towing around Brighton, you should be aware of safety issues, MI towing laws and potential liability.

 Understanding tow ratings is important for safe towing.
 A tow rating is the weight limit that your vehicle can safely tow.
 They calculate the tow rating for every vehicle, but different options on the vehicle can affect that rating.
 Brighton drivers need to read the towing section in their owner's manual to get the specific tow rating for the vehicle they own.